Muscogee Nation judge rules in favor of citizenship for slave descendants

 "The families later known as Creek Freedmen likewise walked the Trail of Tears alongside the tribal clans and fought to protect the new homeland upon arrival in Indian Territory," Mouser wrote.
 "During that time, the Freedmen families played significant roles in tribal government including as tribal town leaders in the House of Kings and House of Warriors."

-A telephone message left Thursday with plaintiff's attorney Damario Solomon-Simmons was not immediately returned, but he said in a statement that the case has special meaning to him because one of his own ancestors was listed on the original Creek Freedmen Roll.
+Plaintiff's attorney Damario Solomon-Simmons said the judge's ruling has special meaning to him because one of his own ancestors, Cow-Tom, was among those who signed the Treaty of 1866 and ensured it included a provision guaranteeing citizenship for tribal members of African descent.

-"For me, this journey transcended the boundaries of mere legal proceedings," he said.
-"It became a poignant quest to reclaim the honor and dignity that anti-Black racism had wrongfully snatched from us."
+"It's an amazing feeling to know we finally got a judge to look at the law and apply the law as written," he said.
+"This is a victory against anti-Black racial discrimination, for the rule of law and for the sanctity of Indian treaties."

 "The Nation has urged in McGirt — and the U.S. Supreme Court agreed — that the treaty is in fact intact and binding upon both the Nation and the United States, having never been abrogated in full or in part by Congress," she wrote.
 "To now assert that Article II of the treaty does not apply to the Nation would be disingenuous."